nurkiewicz/async-retry/README.md

     executor.withMaxRetries(5)

+In rare cases you may want to disable retries and barely take advantage from asynchronous execution.
+In that case try:

+    executor.dontRetry()

 ### Delays between retries (backoff)

-Retrying immediately after failure is sometimes desired (see `OptimisticLockException` example) but in most cases is not desired.
-I you can't connect to external system, waiting a little bit before next attempt sounds reasonable.
+Retrying immediately after failure is sometimes desired (see `OptimisticLockException` example) but in most cases it's a bad idea.
+If you can't connect to external system, waiting a little bit before next attempt sounds reasonably.
 You save CPU, bandwidth and other server's resources.
 But there are quite a few options to consider:

 * should we retry with constant intervals or [increase delay after each failure](http://en.wikipedia.org/wiki/Exponential_backoff)?